 The Nelson Tasman region itself is highly connected with over 650 flights in and out of the brand new and busy as ever Nelson Airport.
 The Abel Tasman National Park is the most recognised attraction of the region but once you’re here, there are plenty of other places to explore.
-We’ve put together some information on our top 10 free things to do in Nelson Tasman below.
+We’ve put together some information on our top 10 things to do in Nelson Tasman for free!

 1. VISIT RIUWAKA RESURGENCE